frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 }
 ```

-The code implements the _Prefix Sum Array_ algorithm to solve the problem _The Plate Balancer_.
+The code implements the _Prefix Sum Array_ algorithm to solve the problem The Plate Balancer.
 The approach starts by creating a prefix sum array (`prefix_sum`), which stores the cumulative sum of elements from the original `plates` array.
 The construction of this prefix sum array has a time complexity of $O(n)$, where $n$ is the number of plates.
-The _Prefix Sum Array_ is built in such a way that for each index $i$, the value `prefix_sum[i]` contains the sum of all elements from `plates[0]` to `plates[i-1]`.
+The Prefix Sum Array is built in such a way that for each index $i$, the value `prefix_sum[i]` contains the sum of all elements from `plates[0]` to `plates[i-1]`.
 This allows the sum of elements to the left of a given index to be computed in constant time $O(1)$ by simply accessing `prefix_sum[i-1]`.

-The construction of the _Prefix Sum Array_ takes linear time $O(n)$ and requires additional space $O(n)$ for the array.
+The construction of the Prefix Sum Array takes linear time $O(n)$ and requires additional space $O(n)$ for the array.
 For each plate, calculating the left and right sums is constant in time $O(1)$ due to the prefix sum array, but this is done $n$ times, resulting in $O(n)$ overall.
-The total sum is derived from the last value of the _Prefix Sum Array_, which is computed in constant time $O(1)$.
+The total sum is derived from the last value of the Prefix Sum Array, which is computed in constant time $O(1)$.

-After building the _Prefix Sum Array_, the code uses it to calculate the left and right sums for each plate.
+After building the Prefix Sum Array, the code uses it to calculate the left and right sums for each plate.
 The left sum of a plate at index $i$ is given by `prefix_sum[i-1]`, while the right sum is derived by subtracting `prefix_sum[i]` from the total sum (`total_sum`).
 If the left and right sums are equal, the index of the plate is returned as the Magic Plate.
 Otherwise, the loop continues to check all plates.
 If no balanced plate is found, the code returns `-1`, indicating that there is no Magic Plate.

-The implementation follows the _Prefix Sum Array_ algorithm efficiently, constructing the array in linear time $O(n)$, and checking if a plate is the Magic Plate in constant time $O(1)$ for each plate.
+The implementation follows the Prefix Sum Array algorithm efficiently, constructing the array in linear time $O(n)$, and checking if a plate is the Magic Plate in constant time $O(1)$ for each plate.
 The logic in C++20 utilizes standard functions such as `std::vector`, ensuring simplicity and clarity in the code.
 The identifiers have been adjusted to match those from the Python pseudocode, maintaining the same logic and structure as the original algorithm.
 Below is a detailed analysis of the time and space complexities for each operation in the C++20 implementation:

 | Step                           | Operation                                            | Time Complexity  | Space Complexity            |
 | ------------------------------ | ---------------------------------------------------- | ---------------- | --------------------------- |